Ida’s impact from the Gulf Coast to Northeast — by the numbers

 10-plus feet — Storm surge inundated coastal areas

-Storm surge heights between about 8 feet and 10 feet have been observed.
+Storm surge heights between about eight feet and 10 feet have been observed.
 It is likely that higher surge occurred in areas with no easy way to measure it, and post-storm analysis will seek out those heights.
-Maximum forecasts were for surge of 12 to 16 feet.
+Maximum forecasts were for a surge of 12 to 16 feet.
 Waves offshore were measured by satellite to be as high as 38 feet.

 The Mississippi River reversed flow for around three hours as surge was pushed out of the ocean, but the major levee improvements in New Orleans after Katrina withstood the test.